 Although there are many terrariums on the market today, these stand out as top picks.
 Of course, quality informs all of these selections, but there are several best-in-category terrariums, such as those ideal for kids and ones that offer the best value for money.
 No matter the size or style of terrarium you seek, you’ll likely find some terrific options on this list.

 This glass terrarium is one that will please most anyone.
-It’s available in diameters ranging from 5.5 to 9 inches, and shoppers can even opt for a version with a pedestal.
 Its globe shape and angled opening allow easy access to plants as well as affording some humidity control.
-WGV’s simple glass design goes with any home decor and can easily fit succulents, air plants, and smaller pothos and ferns.
+WGVI’s simple glass design goes with any home decor and can easily fit succulents, air plants, and smaller pothos and ferns.

 Made of thick, sturdy glass, this terrarium can be placed virtually anywhere in a home or office to enjoy plants indoors.
-Given its versatile design, size, durability and fair price, this terrarium is worthy of the “Best Overall” pick.
+Given its versatile design, size, durability, and fair price, this terrarium is our top pick for houseplant enthusiasts.

 Designed to display smaller plants, such as air plants and succulents, these three small terrariums from KnikGlass can also hold fake plants and even fresh-cut flowers and herbs.
 They can be grouped as a set or arranged individually to bring pops of greenery indoors.
 Their simple glass bubble design suits just about any style of decor in the home or office.